 What is Realized Volatility?

-Realized volatility is the assessment of variation in returns for an investment product by analyzing its historical returns within a defined time period.
-Assessment of degree of uncertainty and/or potential financial loss/gain from investing in a firm may be measured using variability/ volatility in stock prices of the entity.
-In statistics, the most common measure to determine variability is by measuring the standard deviation, i.e variability of returns from the mean.
+Realized volatility assesses variation in returns for an investment product by analyzing its historical returns within a defined period.
+Assessment of the degree of uncertainty and/or potential financial loss/gain from investing in a firm may be measured using variability/ volatility in the stock prices of the entity.
+In statistics, the most common measure is to determine variability in measuring the standard deviation, i.e., the variability of returns from the mean.
 It is an indicator of the actual price risk.

-The realized volatility or actual volatility in the market is caused by two components- a continuous volatility component and a jump component, which influence the stock prices.
-Continuous volatility in a stock market is affected by the intra-day trading volumes.
-For example, a single high volume trade transaction can introduce a significant variation in the price of an instrument.
+The realized volatility or actual volatility in the market is caused by two components: a continuous volatility component and a jump component, which influence the stock prices.
+Continuous volatility in a stock market is affected by intra-day trading volumes.
+For example, a single high-volume trade transaction can introduce a significant variation in the price of an instrument.

-Analysts make use of high-frequency intraday data to determine measures of volatility at hourly/daily/weekly or monthly frequency.
-The data may then be utilized to forecast the volatility in returns.
+Analysts use high-frequency intraday data to determine volatility measures at hourly/daily/weekly, or monthly frequencies.
+One may then utilize the data to forecast the volatility in returns.

 Realized Volatility Formula

-Variance in daily returns of the underlying is calculated as follows:
+Variance in daily returns of the underlying calculated as follows:

 - P= stock price